codejones-hub/plutus/doc/tutorials/contract-testing.rst

    :start-after: START_SCRIPTSIMPORT
    :end-before:  END_SCRIPTSIMPORT

-we can define it as follows, applying a monetary policy defined in the code under test:
+we can define it as follows, applying a monetary policy defined in the code under test (imported as module ``G``):

 .. literalinclude:: GameModel.hs
    :start-after:  START_GAMETOKEN